L0L1P0P1/L0L1-N1X0S/README.md

 - **Testing Changes**: Use Git branches for experimenting with new configurations to avoid breaking your system.

 ### TODO
-- Add Homemanager For Managing Dotfiles
+- [ ] Add Homemanager For Managing Dotfiles
-- Cofigure Display Manager
+- [ ] Cofigure Display Manager
-- Better Module Structuring
+- [ ] Add Molten For NixVim
+- [ ] Add Keybinds For nixvim Neogit
+- [ ] Setup store sharing for multiple devices

 Happy hacking with NixOS!